mohamedkhattab2/mohamedkhattab2/README.md

-- 👋 Hi, I’m @mohamedkhattab2
+- 👋 Hi, I’m mohamed khattab
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development and backend with java
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning more about database optimization, microservices
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open projects
-- 📫 How to reach me ...
+- 📫 How to reach me this my linked in https://www.linkedin.com/in/moh-khattab/

 <!---
 mohamedkhattab2/mohamedkhattab2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.